ArtyIF/plugin.audio.rbb/README.md

 **RadioBrowser²** (Radio Browser Browser, or Radio Browser Squared) is a music add-on to browse the radio station list on [radio-browser.info](https://www.radio-browser.info/).

 ## Progress
-This plugin is still in a very early stage.
+This plugin is still in an early stage.
 Here's what it can do and what's planned:
 - [x] List most voted stations
 - [x] List most clicked (trending) stations
 - [x] List recently clicked (recently played by others) stations